Cybercrime in Florida

 - report the crime to law enforcement authorities; and

 During the COVID-19 pandemic, many companies are worried about ransomware targeting IT and OT networks.

-Florida law broadly defines the term “cybercrime” to include “any fraud committed with the aid of computer programming or internet-related communications such as Web sites, e-mail, or chat rooms.
-In Florida, cybercrimes are prohibited by Section 815.06, F.S.
+Most large-scale cybercrimes are prosecuted in Federal Court.
+At the state level, Florida law broadly defines the term “cybercrime” to include “any fraud committed with the aid of computer programming or internet-related communications such as Web sites, e-mail, or chat rooms.”

 Call (813) 250-0500 today.

 Types of Cybercrimes in Florida